sidpan1/sid-said/_posts/2025-03-22-human-like-memory-objectives-for-agents.md

 toc_sticky: true
 ---

 One of the most significant challenges in building effective AI agents is context management.
 While large language models (LLMs) benefit tremendously from having extensive context, there's an inevitable trade-off: both latency and computational costs increase with context size.
+This essay explores a solution to this problem by mimicking how humans manage memory and attention.

+{% include slides/quick-link.html slug="human-like-memory-objectives-export" %}

+Or continue reading below.

 ## Understanding Context and Memory in LLMs